DougPfeffer-alt/reading-notes/class-05.md

   - veer.com
   - sxc.hu
   - fotolia.com
-- When createing a site from scratch, it's best to store pictures in a local file on your machine.
+- When creating a site from scratch, it's best to store pictures in a local file on your machine.
 - Adding images
   - Use `<img>` element
     - src tells the where to find the images
-    - alt is used for the etxt describing the pictures
+    - alt is used for the text describing the pictures
     - title to title it
   - Height and width should be specified
 - Where to place in the code: